hbish/hbish.com/posts/2011/2011-08-30-disabling-the-mac-osx-dashboard.md

   - osx
 ---

-I never liked the idea of widgets in Windows and I don&#8217;t intend to start liking them when I&#8217;m using OSX.
+I never liked the idea of widgets in Windows and I don't intend to start liking them when I'm using OSX.
 In OSX widgets are kept separate from the desktop and only appear when you press fn+f12, to me this defeats the purpose of having widgets in the first place.

 So I hear you ask, why not disable it?
-That&#8217;s exact what I did and here is how.
+That's exact what I did and here is how.
 To disable the dashboard, open up your terminal and type:

 ```bash
 defaults write com.apple.dashboard mcx-disabled -boolean YES